 - Tooth loss – teeth will naturally shift in the available space left behind.

 The tendency of the teeth to return to their original positions is called an orthodontic relapse.
 Short-term relapse happens less than one year after the completion of treatment.
 Long-term relapse occurs more than a year after finishing treatment.

 Orthodontic relapse is a fairly common occurrence.
 Some studies estimate that more than 50% of patients will experience some level of relapse within ten years of finishing their treatment.
 This chance for relapse is one reason orthodontists recommend wearing your retainer regularly.

-Clear aligners use a series of invisible aligners to help straighten your teeth.
+Clear aligners are a series of invisible trays that help straighten (“align”) your teeth.
 They are typically removable and are designed to fit comfortably on your teeth as they work to enhance your smile.

 Clear aligners are a great option for patients who had braces when they were younger and just need a touch-up.
 They also work well for patients who have mild to moderate dental problems.
 While clear aligners are a great alternative to braces, there are a few things to note when using aligners to ensure the most effective treatment possible.

 - Don’t get them dirty.
 Clear aligners are sensitive and easy to stain, so make sure you drink water exclusively while they’re in.
 It’s best to remove the aligners when possible while eating or drinking to avoid damage.